Defence of the True and Catholic Doctrine of the Sacrament of the Body and Blood of Christ: Contents

 Cranmer argues that for someone to eat the body and drink the blood of Jesus Christ means for that person to "dwell in Christ and to have Christ dwelling in him."
 To truly partake in the sacrament requires faith.

 Cranmer distinguishes Christ's spiritual presence from his sacramental presence.
 Avoiding the Lutheran doctrine of Sacramental union, he argues that the spiritual presence occurs only through Christ's divine nature, he being in heaven in regards to his human nature.
-Cranmer follows a symbolic reading of the phrase "This is my body", and develops a view "remarkably close to that developed by Zwingli and Oecolampadius."
+Alister E. McGrath observes that Cranmer's spiritual reading of the phrase "This is my body", and develops a view "remarkably close to that developed by Zwingli and Oecolampadius."

 Reception

 During the summer and autumn of 1550, during which Gardiner was in the Tower of London, he wrote a retort which was presented to Cranmer at the conclusion of his trial in 1551.
 Gardiner was severely critical of Cranmer's arguments and cited a range of sources that he believed supported the doctrine of the corporeal presence of Christ in the elements of the Eucharist.
 Among these sources, were the Book of Common Prayer, Martin Luther, Cranmer's own catechism, and other Lutheran writers.

-Cranmer's use of the Church Fathers has drawn criticism.
-At his trial, he was charged with corrupting patristic texts and falsifying their meaning by "evil translating."
-Cyril Richardson argues that "as a keen controversialist who wants the Fathers on his side," Cranmer "is not above purposely leaving them unclear in order to win a point in a debate."
+At his trial, Cranmer's use of the Church Fathers to further justify the claims he was making from scripture was criticized and brought up as charges against him.
+He was charged with corrupting their texts and falsifying their meaning by "evil translating."

 Geoffrey Bromiley has suggested that in the Defence, Cranmer becomes "so enmeshed in the detailed refutation of a false teaching that he cannot work out the implications of his positive statements."